Stanko/aria-progress-range-slider/README.md

 // Function that will be used to populate both tooltips (hover and main one)
 // Params are current value and options
+// If set to null, no tooltips will be used
 // Default: (value) => value.toString()
 getTooltipText?(value: number, options?: IProgressBarOptions): string;